Jimk72/Icarus_Software/README.md

 To resolve this just download the UnrealPak.zip file and unzip it into the same folder you unzipped the Mod Manager.

+# Icarus Mod Manager 2.1

+## 3/18/24 Ver 2.1.2

+-Added Download/install for UnrealPak for new users

 # 3/10/24 Ver 2.1.1

 ## Quality of Life Update!